Arlberg railway: Accidents

 An avalanche, cames from the Canyon "Muttentobel" in the north of Dalaas station, hitted it and a waiting train in 12.
 January 1954.
 10 peoples (passengers and the station chief and his family) died.
 Large parts of the old station building from 1884 was destroyed and it was demolished later.
 The actually building was constructed after 1954.
 A memorial in Dalaas station remembers on this tragical day.

 A thunderstorm with heavy rain produced a mudslide in 11.
 August 1995.
 It destroyed the bridge over the Masonbach near Braz.
 An Intercity-train to Bludenz can´t stopped.
-The locomotive and the first cars falled in the river.
+The locomotive and the first cars fell into the river.
 4 peoples died.

 A freight train at way from Romania to France, loaded with 208 new Dacia-cars, derailed after a brake-defect with 78 mph (125 km/h) in two curves in June 2010.
 The last 5 freight cars derailed in a left-curve, in the "Brazer Bogen" with radius = 250 m, where 44 mph (70 km/h) was allowed.
 The locomotive and the first freight cars derailed in the next curve, a right-curve with radius = 242 m before the Braz station.
 37 mph (60 km/h) was allowed there.
 The locomotive chief was injured.
 96 vehicles was destroyed totally and 79 heavy damaged.
 Also the locomotive and the most of the railway cars was destroyed totally.